Logo

 Anyone may have GAD, although some people are more vulnerable than others.
 GAD is diagnosed in women more often [2*] than in men.
 Although the condition may start at any age, it usually manifests itself between childhood and maturity.
 Having a close family member with GAD might raise one’s risk due to genetic reasons.
 Individuals who have gone through hardship or trauma, especially as children, are more vulnerable.

 While GAD is a chronic disorder characterized by excessive worry that interferes with everyday living, anxiety is a natural reaction to stress.
 Regardless of particular causes, GAD remains and often affects family, economics, or health.
-When such intense concern persists for six months or more, it is diagnosed.
+Diagnosis occurs when such intense concern continues for six months or more.